BlueberryMC/Blueberry/CONTRIBUTING.md

 - Every single commit in `Blueberry-Client` is a patch
 - `upstream/master` points to a directory similar to `MagmaCube/Minecraft`

+> **Note**
+> You've updated the project and if you are getting an error something like shadowServerJar at step 2, try deleting the Blueberry-Client directory and try again.

 ## Adding patches
 1. Modify `Blueberry-Client`